a92340a/dbt_Gaming_Recommendations/README.md

 # Game Recommendations on Steam

 ## Purpose
-To find the gaming recommendation insights, building a data transformation pipeline with dbt.
+To find the game recommendations insights, designing a star schema data model and building a data transformation pipeline with dbt.

 ## Data Source
 The source from [Kaggle dataset](https://www.kaggle.com/datasets/antonkozyriev/game-recommendations-on-steam) is restructured by this project to mimic the OLTP (Online Transactional Processing) database.